gaonkar/tls1.3demo/README.md

 SSL provides many modes of verification of certificates between a client and server during the handshake.
 Read the details [here](https://www.openssl.org/docs/man1.1.1/man3/SSL_CTX_set_verify.html).

 SSL_VERIFY_NONE is the most basic handshake.
 Here the server will not send a request to the client for its certificate.
 The server will send a certificate, which the client can verify.
 Here, we just ignore the certificate as it is self-signed.
 In this mode of operation, the authenticity of client or server cannot be verified, but we can be assured of secure communication once the handshake is complete.
+This mode is open to MITM attack.

 # Building the tutorial
 This tutorial requires openssl-dev to be installed in the system